Southern Nevada team surpasses lofty Legion expectations

 The Southern Nevada Blue Sox, Basic’s summer alter ego, shattered expectations, running the table and winning the state Legion title with an undefeated in-state season.

-They are clearly the best in Nevada, and now they get to prove their worth on a national level when the Blue Sox travel to Denver to play Colorado’s state champion in the opening round of the western regional Wednesday at 4 p.m.
+They are clearly the best in Nevada, and now they get to prove their worth on a national level when the Blue Sox travel to Denver to play Colorado’s state champion in the opening round of the Western Regional at 3 p.m.
+Wednesday.

 “Obviously the group is confident,” Blue Sox coach Scott Baker said.
 “They also understand that we’re playing other state champions now.
 Stakes are highers and teams are better.
 The group is ready for sure.”